alonzofroman/charities-project/README.md

 - Initial framework of pages

-- Functions for seperate API calls
+- Functions for Global Giving and CharityNavigator API calls

 - Populating list elements for search results